jasgrewal/common/seminars/attended/workshop_cdi_ctlt2018/day3_prep.md

 # Tying things together
 ## Course Level Learning Outcomes vis a vis assessment
 1. Read a scientific paper in order to identify the main take-aways, critically study the methods, and evaluate the results.
+	- 2 stage reading and interpretation of paper activity (make 2 stage exam be peer learning instead), worth 1-2% of grade, Week 1
+	- **UNSURE** Presenting papers to peers, trial activity for Weeks 2-3 (use powerpoints, and then once without any aids)
+		- Accompanied by single point rubrics filled out by peers
+	- Individual presentations on published papers, with peer and instructor feedback provided (weeks 4-10)

 2. Identify and explain the core principles of bioinformatics specialties, and distinguish them from computational algorithms.
+	- Field Review presentations + current paper presentations (Weeks 4-10)
 3. Identify the types of biological data that can be processed within bioinformatics research areas and be able to enumerate the merits and limitations of each.
+	- **UNSURE** Embedded in specialties
+	- Mind Maps identifying shared themes between consecutive weeks on specialties' field reviews
+	- Group presentation (Weeks 11-12) on 'cool paper' that is centered around an instructor specified theme
+		- Theme imbues computation and biological parts together, or requires integration of multiple specialties or data types
 4. Demonstrate knowledge of how data that may arise from 1st, 2nd, and 3rd generation sequencing methodologies, and identify the advantages/limitations of each.
+	- Class Discussions
+	- Class Pop-Quizzes (5-10 minutes) with questions directly testing these aspects
+	- Exit Ticket strategry to track learning and areas lacking confusion

 5. Outline and defend a typical bioinformatics based analytical pipeline, integrating key specialties and methods.
+	- Group presentation (Weeks 11-12) on 'cool paper' (see Objective 3's point related to this)

 # Solid ideas
 - Splitting course into units